 NTA JEE Main Exam Pattern 2026 (Paper 1 & 2)

-Last year, the authority revised the exam pattern of JEE Main 2026 to shift to the pre-pandemic format of the exam.
+This year, the exam pattern of JEE Main 2026 is same as that of last year.
+In 2025, the authority had shifted the JEE Main exam pattern to pre-pandemic format.
 Candidates preparing for the NTA JEE Main January Session must be aware of the JEE Main 2026 paper pattern.
 The exam pattern outlines key details, including test duration, marking scheme, subjects, total marks and more.
 The exam will feature 75 questions for 300 marks, with each subject consisting of 20 multiple-choice questions (MCQs) and 5 numerical value questions (NVQs).
 Each paper is three hours long.

 Candidates must attempt all questions in both sections, and negative marking is applicable in Section A for incorrect answers.
 In Section B, candidates are required to answer all 5 NVT questions.
-The JEE Main 2026 exam pattern provides insights into the number of questions, total marks, sections, negative marking, and passing criteria.
-More detailed information about the JEE Main paper pattern can be found in the table below.
+The JEE Mains 2026 exam pattern provides insights into the number of questions, total marks, sections, negative marking, and passing criteria.
+More detailed information about the JEE Mains 2026 paper pattern can be found in the table below.

 Mathematics: 25 (20+5) 5 Questions with answers as a numerical value.
 All 5 questions are compulsory.